Mad Links

 Rachel Waddingham.
 Rachel is a powerhouse of hope and creative thinking about mental health.
 She led The Voice Collective in London, and has amazing insights into hearing voices, unusual beliefs and loads more.

 Shery Mead.
 Peer work is the fastest growing discipline in mental health.
-Those of us with lived experience of madness and recovery can bring unique perspectives in support roles.
 Shery Mead’s model of peer support, called ‘Intentional Peer Support’, is a world recognised and trauma informed approach.

 Merinda Epstein.
 Merinda is one of the elders in the Victorian consumer/survivor movement.
 Most consumer roles in this state wouldn’t exist if it hadn’t been for Merinda’s work, and her work at Our Consumer Place document critical aspects of our issues and experiences.
 A long time, inspiring Australian consumer leader and thinker and inspiring cartoonist.

 Mary O’Hagan.
 Mary was involved with starting the survivor movement in New Zealand.
 She’s advised the United Nations and been a mental health commissioner.
 Mary promotes peer work, consumer leadership and new ways of thinking about madness & compulsory treatment.
-Her recent book, Madness Made Me, is a tour de force.
-Watch this great clip about it.
+She has a book, called Madness Made Me.
+Watch this clip about it.

 Jacqui Dillon.
 Jacqui is a trainer, speaker, researcher, lecture and advocate for those of us who survive trauma and madness.
 She is a powerful advocate for women, for new ways of thinking about madness, the too-often unspoken truths about childhood abuse – and for recognising that ‘the personal is political’.
 Jacqui helped me to stop comparing my own trauma to others, and she seeded in me the idea of finding and pursuing my survivor mission.